patrick-motard/dotfiles/README.md

 5. look into using oh-my-zsh custom plugins for better management of .zshrc [oh-my-zsh wiki "Customization" section](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization)

+6. script to create issues in github repo for dotfiles from commandline using vim buffer (or maybe emacs plugin if i'm feeling ambitious.)

 # Unanswered Questions

 Things I want to know but didn't have time to look into when I thought of it.